Contrast-Security-OSS/infrastructure-hire-project/project2/README.md

 1. Create an IAM role to be associated with the Kubernetes resource to allow the script to access S3

 ### Senior Candidates Only
 For a senior candidate we'd like to explore more into your Kubernetes knowledge.
-In the directory flask, there is two python apps and a requirements file, that you can use a template to create your web service.
-The tasks is to create a simple web service, using a proxy agent that will encompass the above task, and return via HTTP.
+In the flask directory, there are two python apps and a requirements file, that can be used a template to create your web service.
+We would like you to create a simple web service (using a proxy) to return the vulnerability data via the proxy service from previously created script.

-1. Create vulnerability image, and deploy service (you can use the vuln.py file as a starting point).
+1. Update the Python script previously created to be a Flask application that returns the vulnerability data via HTTP (using `vuln.py` as the starting point)

+1. Update the Docker image to run the Flask application

+1. Deploy the Flask application (`vuln.py`) to Kubernetes

-1. Update proxy.py with the appropriate endpoints for vulnerability service
+1. Update `proxy.py` with the appropriate endpoints for vulnerability service

+1. Create a Docker image for the `proxy.py` service

-1. Create proxy image, and deploy service fronted by an ALB
+1. Deploy the proxy service to Kubernetes using an ALB for ingress

-1. Deploy nginx service and test you can get access via GET /evil endpoint
+1. Deploy a basic NGINX service and test you can get access via GET /evil endpoint
 ```bash
 helm repo add bitnami https://charts.bitnami.com/bitnami
 helm install nginx bitnami/nginx --set service.type=ClusterIP
 ```

-1. Test that GET /evil works and GET /vulns returns the appropriate data
+1. Test that GET /vulns returns the appropriate data

+#### Optional

 1. Utilizing a CNI or service mesh and restrict access from the proxy service to the nginx service